prasannavl/WinApi/README.md

 ### Why re-invent the wheel?

 While there aren't many well defined reliable wrappers, there are a few - my favorite being Pinvoke (https://github.com/AArnott/pinvoke).
-While `Goals` above, should explain the reasons for re-inventing the wheel, it's also mostly a matter for coding style, and about having the ability to micro-optimizate when you really need to.
+While `Goals` above, should explain the reasons for re-inventing the wheel, it's also mostly a matter for coding style, and about having the ability to micro-optimize when you really need to.

 ### Filesystem structure
 ```